-In shared housing and support services that provide domiciliary care and are registered with the CQC, it is particularly important that tenants have their rights as tenants fully met because of the risk otherwise that CQC will consider that it should be registered as a care home.
-This does not simply mean that tenants are issued with secure tenancies but that the housing and support service must operate in a way that reflects those rights and ensures that tenants have full control of their home.
+In shared housing and support services that provide domiciliary care and are registered with the CQC, it is particularly important that the tenants' housing rights are fully met because of the risk otherwise that the CQC will consider that it should be registered as a care home.
+This does not simply mean that tenants are issued with secure tenancies but that the housing and support service must operate in a way that reflects those rights and ensures that tenants have full control of their home (Housing Options, 2009).
 As stated in the CQC assessment criteria this includes totally separate arrangements for housing and support that are not reliant on each other to run a service.